Negen Straatjes

-De Negen Straatjes ([ˈneːɣə(n) ˈstraːtɕəs]; "Nine Little Streets") is a neighbourhood of Amsterdam, Netherlands located in the Grachtengordel, a UNESCO World Heritage Site.
+Negen Straatjes ([ˈneːɣə(n) ˈstraːtɕəs]; "Nine Little Streets") is a neighbourhood of Amsterdam, Netherlands located in the Grachtengordel, a UNESCO World Heritage Site.

-De Negen Straatjes
+Overview

-De Negen Straatjes comprises nine side streets off the Prinsengracht, Keizersgracht, Herengracht and Singel in central Amsterdam which have been promoting themselves with that name since the 1990s.
+Negen Straatjes comprises nine side streets off the Prinsengracht, Keizersgracht, Herengracht and Singel in central Amsterdam which have been promoting themselves with that name since the 1990s.
 Together they form a sub-neighborhood within the larger western Grachtengordel (Canal Belt), one with many small and diverse shops and restaurants.
 The construction in this area goes back to the first half of the 17th century.
-De Negen Straatjes is bordered on the north by the Raadhuisstraat and on the south by the Leidsegracht.
+Negen Straatjes is bordered on the north by the Raadhuisstraat and on the south by the Leidsegracht.
 In between, the Prinsengracht, Keizersgracht, Herengracht and Singel are intersected by three cross streets - but each of the cross streets has different names in each of its sections between the canals.

 From the Prinsengracht towards the Singel and beginning with the northernmost streets, the streets are: